• Skip to main content

 The cool thing about having your own business is that you get to do whatever you want.
 You can create a new program if you want.
 You decide who you will work with and what services you will offer your clients.
 You decide what you’ll sell and how you want to promote your business.
-You dictate your marketing activities.
+You Ideasdictate your marketing activities.
 You might choose to promote through Facebook, a new website, a contest, networking, attending events, or even some really cool idea that your cousin suggested.

 The possibilities are endless.
 It’s exciting, it’s empowering, it’s overwhelming, it’s mind numbing.